digital-asset/daml/docs/source/concepts/glossary.rst

 Synchronization Technology
 ==========================

-The syncronization technology is the database or blockchain that Daml uses for synchronization, messaging and topology.
+The syncronization technology is the database or blockchain that Daml uses for synchronization, messaging, and topology.
 Daml runs on a range of synchronization technologies, from centralized databases to fully distributed deployments, and users can employ the technology that best suits their technical and operational needs.

 Daml Drivers